Gluten Damages Nerves

 It is a well established medical fact that gluten can cause inflammatory nerve damage as well as incite neurological autoimmune disease.
 Multiple studies have made this connection over the last several years.
 Common neurological diseases caused by gluten include – neuropathy, multiple sclerosis, vertigo, ataxia, autism, schizophrenia, depression, and epilepsy.

-One of the most common gluten induced neurological conditions I see in my clinic in Sugar Land, TX is tremor disorder.
+One of the most common neurological conditions I see resolve on a gluten free diet, is tremor disorder.
 In my experience, the problem is much greater in children and teenagers than in adults.
 Much like the medical report below, these patients’ tremors tend to resolve after several months on a gluten free diet.
 A synopsis of the report recently published is below:

 A 4-year-old boy presented with a history of tremor for 7 days.
 He also had recurrent diarrhea for the previous 1 year, and poor weight gain.
 Magnetic resonance of the brain was suggestive of central pontine myelinolysis.
 There was no evidence of electrolyte abnormalities.
 The serum tissue transglutaminase level was markedly elevated, and the duodenal biopsy revealed features of celiac disease.
 The patient was started on gluten-free diet.
 The tremor resolved within 3 months.
 Repeat imaging of the brain done 3 months after starting gluten-free diet showed complete resolution of the lesion.
 This case highlights the unusual presentation of central pontine myelinosis as tremor in a malnourished child with celiac disease.